ctang83/test/index.Rmd

 - the paper has been published by an interdisciplinary journal <Future Generation Computer Systems>

-In this paper, my research question is What are inpatients’ transfer-networks look like?
+In this paper, my research question is What do inpatients’ transfer-networks look like?
 - how can we measure the network features using topology?

 To answer that, we extracted two-years data from New Cooperation Medical Scheme (NCMS) in Fujian province